raspberrypilearning/button-switch-scratch-pi/en/step_5.md

 ### The Scratch program

-Now that you have your cicuits ready, it is time to write some code in Scratch.
+Now that you have your circuits ready, it is time to write some code in Scratch.

 --- task ---